alexcaughman/iteration_station/README.md

 If precipitation has a weak positive correlation, what other weather conditions may affect weather?

-In addition to precipitation, our weather data provided; maximum temperature, minimum temperature, average temperature, wind chill, snow depth, wind speed, wind gust, cloud cover and relative humidity.
+In addition to precipitation, our weather data provided maximum temperature, minimum temperature, average temperature, wind chill, snow depth, wind speed, wind gust, cloud cover and relative humidity.

 We chose to further evaluate humidity, temperature, and wind speed because these conditions were continuous and made the most sense given the general conditions in Atlanta.